tinab620/Puppies-of-Philly/README.md

 # Puppies-of-Philly
-Go to site for Philly puppies!
+The go to site for Philly puppies!